Mewmp55/DADS7202HW02/README.md

    <img width="500" alt="image" src="https://user-images.githubusercontent.com/97492504/196257692-58a054ec-7793-4116-879d-3d38a442be8d.png">

-- Generate new version of Dataset.
+- Generate new version of dataset.
   - Click the generate button at the bottom left of the screen.
   - In Section 3.Preprocessing Can be used to resize the image, and in Section 4.
 It can be used to do Augmentation and then generate a new dataset immediately in Section 5.